artificialwit/knowledge-base/Generative AI/Intro.md

 How do you define productivity for coding global shortage of qualified developers

+## New Feature
+  - Form generation based on submit api and preload api
+  - Row count machanism changes for performance
+  - Switch Cateory for user from procedure to table valued function
+  - Switch Location for user from procedure to table valued function
+  - Prompt based data reporting using ChatGPT API or something else like seek.ai
 #### AI application layer
   - https://huggingface.co/models
 ### AI sites